The arrows next to the watch above allow you to show different dates. Reading Oechslin’s calendar becomes intuitive

 Just above the 6 o’clock marker is a seconds disk with a milled excentric dot.
 This disk shows the watch is running.

 The control dot is located between 1 and 2 o’clock.
 Together with the time, the control dot shows when it is okay to adjust the date.
 The video on the manual page shows how this works.

-How is Dr. Oechslin’s perpetual calendar function unique?
+How is Ludwig Oechslin’s perpetual calendar function unique?

 Oechslin executes his perpetual calendar as a gear system comprising 9 additional parts and 3 modified parts (*).

 Each part is designed to solve multiple problems at once.
 Like in software engineering and architecture, a simpler solution is more difficult to achieve, but technical elegance brings significant benefits.
 If a solution requires fewer parts, there are fewer interactions between parts, and fewer potential sources of manufacturing error.
-Dr. Oechslin strives to develop the simplest possible solution because he wants a more reliable result – and he enjoys the intellectual challenge.
+Oechslin strives to develop the simplest possible solution because he wants a more reliable result – and he enjoys the intellectual challenge.
 His ability to reduce a perpetual calendar down to 9 additional parts is the only way ochs und junior, a company with 4 employees, could bring to market an original perpetual calendar function.
-Dr. Oechslin replaces the R&D and quality assurance departments with greater upfront thinking.
+Oechslin replaces the R&D and quality assurance departments with greater upfront thinking.